pinterest/gestalt/docs/markdown/team_support/get_help.md

 [#gestalt-design](https://pinch.pinadmin.com/gestaltSlackDesign) is for design-focused questions.
 [#gestalt-eng-web](https://pinch.pinadmin.com/gestaltSlack) is for engineering-focused questions.

-### Meetings and events
+### Gestalt Office Hours**
-Our meetings, events, and timelines can be found on the [Gestalt event calendar](https://pinch.pinadmin.com/gestaltCalendar).
-We offer two different meetings for the community to bring questions, comments, ideas, and feedback:
+Our Office Hours sign-up form can be found on the [Gestalt event calendar](https://pinch.pinadmin.com/gestaltCalendar).
+We offer two different slots for the community to bring questions, comments, ideas, and feedback:

-1. **Gestalt Office Hours**

     _Purpose_
       For product designers seeking feedback on their usage of design systems and visual language.
 This is also a great time to propose new components or component changes.